 - Birch sugar.

-Just 0.1 grams of xylitol for every 2.2 pounds of their weight can be deadly to dogs and can cause seizures and death in severe cases.
+Just 0.1 grams of xylitol for every 2.2 pounds of their weight can be dangerous to dogs and can cause seizures and be fatal in severe cases.

 Dogs that ingested 0.5 grams of xylitol for every 2.2 pounds of their body weight can cause liver failure.